nst/SpyPhone/README.markdown

 > Source: [iPhone in Business - Security Overview](http://images.apple.com/iphone/business/docs/iPhone_Security_Overview.pdf)

-SpyPhone is an application intented to show the kind of data a rogue application can collect in a non jailbroken iPhone.
+SpyPhone demoes it is not exactly true.
+It shows the kind of data a rogue application can collect in a non jailbroken iPhone.

 These data do certainly interest marketers, spammers, thieves, competitors and law enforcement officials.